Data-and-Trust-Alliance/DPS/README.md

   - am using `https://github.com/Data-and-Trust-Alliance/DPS/` today
 - Security Considerations
 - Review top-to-bottom for readability, flow, and completeness
+- Should there be a TOC?
+- Should we manually number the headers?
+If so, then all links need to be fixed.

+Other todo:

 - Reference GIThub repo with reference implementation and sample applications
 - Need at least one of the technical formats drafted, and place holder for the other two.